Skip to main content

 Converting to Degrees

 The [Spin for] block will accept turns or degrees as parameters.
 To use degrees, simply multiply the number of turns by 360.
 This example shows the number of degrees the motors will spin in order to rotate the robot a full 360°.
 Note that in this project the motors are spinning in opposite directions, and the ‘and don’t wait’ is added to the first block, so the motors turn simultaneously.
-This will rotate the robot to the right for the desired 360°. image of the project with the number of degrees needed to turn the robot 360 degrees to the right
+This will rotate the robot to the right for the desired 360°.
+VEXcode GO project begins with a When started block with two attached Spin for blocks.
+The blocks read When started, Spin left motor forward for 972 degrees and don't wait; then Spin right motor reverse for 972 degrees.

 Common Misconceptions